maxrothman/config/README.md

 # config
 A repository for various pieces of workstation setup: dotfiles, configs, extensions, etc.

-# WARNING: SUBLIME SETTINGS CURRENTLY DON'T SYNC.
-Apparently settings don't reload properly when the file is a symlink.

 ## Contents
 * Alfred.alfredpreferences: Alfred plugins.
 See the README therein for details.
 * bashrc.d: All executable files in here will be sourced by ~/.bashrc.
 Each file is